 UPSC has asked several questions about the classical dances of India.
 It has asked about Bharatanatyam, Kuchipudi, and Sattriya, etc. especially in the prelims exam.
 Here we are giving the details about the classical dance in India.

 Dance forms in India have a great tradition of over 2,000 years.
 There are two major divisions namely, classical and folk, whose themes are evolved from folklore, mythologies and classical literature.

-Classical dance forms are grounded in ancient dance discipline which possesses a set of rules and regulation.
-The dance, music, literature architecture forms an integral part of Art and culture in History.
+Classical dance forms are grounded in ancient dance discipline which possesses a set of rules and regulations.
+The dance, music, literature and architecture forms an integral part of Art and culture in History.

 In 2012, Civil Services IAS Prelims examination, UPSC has asked a question about Kuchipudi and Bharatanatyam.
 In 2014, UPSC has asked about Sattriya dance.
 Let’s have a glance through Previous Year UPSC question on Classical Dances.